allforclimate/concord/README.md

 ## Motivation

 The idea is to give citizens an easy way to create a DAO for their neighborhood.
-So that they can start rebuilding local resilience, reclaim empty spaces, manage commons, organize.
+So that they can start rebuilding local resilience, reclaim empty spaces, manage commons, and organize events.

 The project is documented in [this Wiki](https://github.com/AllForClimate/concord/wiki).